adityashrm21/Deep-Learning-Algorithms-Implementation/README.md

 # (Deep Learning + Machine Learning) Algorithms Implementation
 This repository contains implementation of various deep learning and machine learning algorithms in Python.
 Different library/packages will be used for the implementations like TensorFlow, Keras, PyTorch, Scikit-Learn, etc.

-_Note_: I am regularly adding new implementations to the repository.
+_Note_: This repository is under constant development and new implementations are being added regularly.

 ## Multilayer Perceptron